2010–11 Liga Nacional de Básquet season

 The 2010–11 Liga Nacional de Básquet season was the 27th season of the top professional basketball league in Argentina.
 The regular season started on 15 October 2010.
 Peñarol won their third title, defeating Atenas in the finals.

 Promotions and relegations

-Torneo Nacional de Ascenso Champions from the previous season Monte Hermoso Básquet and runners-up Argentino de Junín were promoted, occupying the berths left by Quilmes and Central Entrerriano.
-Both teams would return to the Torneo Nacional de Ascenso at the end of the season after losing their respective relegation series.
+Monte Hermoso Básquet and Argentino de Junín, respectively the champions and runners-up of the Torneo Nacional de Ascenso were promoted.
+Quilmes and Central Entrerriano were relegated.